-All students must interview and be accepted at a Clinical Education Center.
-Students will receive a list of available centers in which to indicate the order of preference they would like for clinical education center interviews.
+All students must have secured a clinical site to begin the academic component in August.
+Students will receive a list of available centers to rank their order of preference for clinical site placement.
 The form must be returned by the deadline.
 Points earned for admission will determine which students interview at their top choices.

-The program cannot guarantee that students will be placed at their first, second or third choice.
-Clinical education center placement is dependent upon clinical center availability and input from the clinical education center.
-The clinical education center reserves the right to accept or decline a student for an interview or clinical education placement.
+The program cannot guarantee that students will be placed at their top choice(s).
+Clinical site placement is dependent upon clinical site availability and the final decision is made by the site's Clinical Supervisor.
+The clinical site reserves the right to accept or decline a student for an interview or clinical site placement.

-Students are also not permitted to contact the centers for an interview until instructed to do so by the Clinical Coordinator.
-All students must have secured a Clinical Education Center in order to begin the academic component in August.
+Students are not permitted to contact clinical sites for an interview until instructed to do so by the Sonography Program's Clinical Coordinator.